Useful conditions for logging

 If a URL becomes a problem, you can start logging it by using the API to add the URL's path to the dictionary as a key with the value "log".

 If you have a high-volume service, you might want to log only a proportion of requests by using the

 randombool VCL function in a condition.
 The following example will log only one percent of all requests:

-You could combine that with an Edge Dictionary to change the percentage of requests logged without having to deploy a new version of your service.
-The following example uses an Edge Dictionary named
+You could combine that with a dictionary to change the percentage of requests logged without having to deploy a new version of your service.
+The following example uses a dictionary named

 In the example above, if the key